hazzelnuts/ntfy-for-delphi/README.md

 # Delphi Ntfy

 Delphi Ntfy it's a friendly client interface to work with [ntfy.sh](https://docs.ntfy.sh/) endpoints in Delphi.
-It allows you to publish messages and to subscribe into topic channles.
+It allows you to publish messages and to subscribe into topic channels.

-# Instalation
+# Installation

 You can add ```src``` folder to your library path or search path.
 Or you can simply use boss dependency manager to install: